 The road to recovery is long, and setbacks are bound to happen along the way.
 Your prevention plan should remind you not to dwell on these setbacks.
 Losing faith in yourself at every slip up creates more stress and more urges to use.
 Any time you relapse, come up with a way to avoid that setback in the future, and add it to your plan.

 Get Help With a Relapse Prevention Plan and Treatment at Pinnacle Peak Recovery and Rehab

 If you're suffering from addiction, you don't have to face it alone.
 Pinnacle Peak Recovery in Scottsdale, Arizona helps those suffering from addictions get back on the road to recovery.
-We have local partners that aid in the detox process as well.
+We now have a local detox center to help in that process as well.
 Our staff provides programs such as sober living, traditional living, and primary and extended care.
 We also offer dual diagnosis treatment to make sure we get to the root of the problem.